needbee/needbee.github.io/_posts/2014-05-25-my-next-project-a-rails-backbone-ios-rewrite-in-the-open.md

 ---
-title: My Next Project: A Rails/Backbone/iOS Rewrite in the Open
+title: My Next Project, A Rails/Backbone/iOS Rewrite in the Open
 layout: post
 ---